Jihad Ward

-Jihad Ward (/dʒɪˈhɑːd/ jih-HAHD; born May 11, 1994) is an American professional football linebacker for the Tennessee Titans of the National Football League (NFL).
+Jihad Ward (/dʒɪˈhɑːd/ jih-HAHD; born May 11, 1994) is an American professional football outside linebacker for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the Illinois Fighting Illini and selected by the Oakland Raiders in the second round of the 2016 NFL draft.
-Ward has also played for the Indianapolis Colts, Baltimore Ravens, Jacksonville Jaguars, New York Giants, and Minnesota Vikings.
+Ward has also played for the Indianapolis Colts, Baltimore Ravens, Jacksonville Jaguars, New York Giants, and Tennessee Titans.

 Early life

 Ward attended Edward W. Bok Technical High School in Philadelphia, Pennsylvania.
 He didn't play football until his sophomore year.
 He began as a wide receiver and safety, before being converted into a stand up defensive end as a junior.

 He received second-team All-City (2010) and first-team All-City (2011) honors.
 He also practiced basketball.

 College career

 Ward attended Globe Institute of Technology for two years to improve his grades.
 In 2013, he played in 7 games, making 26 tackles (3 for loss) and 2 sacks.

 In 2014, he transferred to the University of Illinois.
 He was named a starter at defensive end in the fourth game of the season.
 He posted 51 tackles, 3 sacks, 4 fumble recoveries (led the conference), 2 forced fumbles, and one pass defended.

 As a senior, he started all 12 games, playing both at defensive end and defensive tackle.
 He registered 53 tackles, 1.5 sacks, 2 passes defensed, one forced fumble and one fumble recovery.
 Against the University of Iowa, he had a career-high 11 tackles, including nine solo.

 In his last two years, he had 104 tackles, 5.5 sacks, four forced fumbles, and three passes defensed.